cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 Then we describe the objective function, where the variables are PyTorch tensors.
-The cost function should be a
+The cost function can be compatible to the automatic differentiation (AD) packages in PyTorch, otherwise, we need to manually provide the gradient and Hessian-vector produce of the objective function.

 ```python
 # Define object function